 If the employee discovers or suspects that there has been an incident involving the security of information relating to the Company, clients, customers or anyone working with or for the Company, they must report it immediately to their line manager.

 Consideration has to be given to the suitability of the proposed location for remote/home working.
 The work site has to be adequate both for practical working and in terms of health and safety legislation.
 Ideally, the Employee should have a separate room or area set aside for remote working that will be sufficient in terms of accommodating all the necessary furniture and equipment.

 Equipment supplied by the Company to those working from home is covered under the Company insurance scheme against theft, fire and damage.
-All equipment should be secured in a locked room when not in use.
-If a locked room is not available, then the must be kept in a secure place when not in use.
+All equipment must be kept in a secure place when not in use.
 At all times, the Employee's home must be locked when left unoccupied.
 Failure to do so may render the insurance invalid.
 If the employee's actions render any insurance invalid, the Company may seek to recover any losses associated with an employee's breach from the employee personally.

 Employees will be required to inform their Home and Contents Insurer that additional IT equipment has been provided and that they are working from home.

 The Company will not be responsible, in any circumstances, for any additional premiums requested by the Employee’s Insurer as a result of the equipment loaned to the remote/home worker.